 Introducing a partner to your friends often signifies a relationship is going serious.
 It’s a big step in any real relationship.
-It adds permanence to your situation as a couple.
-And it’s a good sign that this person wants you in their life.
+It’s a good sign that this person wants you in their life.

 If you haven’t met each other’s friends and you’ve been dating for a while, or there are absolutely no plans of doing so in the future, then you may be more than just friends – you’re probably in a situationship.